juliakreutzer/neural-slack-bot/README.md

 ### Neural Slack Bot ###

 Train a neural dialogue bot on your slack conversations and integrate it into your slack team.
-Mostly fun project, inspired by https://arxiv.org/abs/1506.05869.
+Mostly fun project, inspired by Vinyals & Le's work on "A Neural Conversational Model" (https://arxiv.org/abs/1506.05869).
 Data pre-processing is done using heuristics.
 Having loose constraints on your conversational data, the bot is guaranteed to produce (more or less fluent) nonsense.
 Enjoy!

 1. **Download slack conversations:**